efnats/chiamerge/README.md

 `--wipe` wipe **all information** from the drive using the wipefs command

-Here is the more detailed explanation for the functions label and write-sn
+Here is the more detailed explanation for the functions `--label` and `--write-sn`

 `label`: